 Follow this link for information on verifying the signatures.

-We may help you integrate crypt_blowfish into your software or OS installs, please check out our services.
+We can help you integrate crypt_blowfish into your software or OS installs, please check out our services.

 Contributed crypt_blowfish resources:

-crypt_blowfish is fully integrated into Owl, distributions by ALT Linux team, and Annvix as the default password hashing scheme.
-It is a part of the glibc package on SUSE Linux and ASPLinux.
+crypt_blowfish was fully integrated into Owl and distributions by ALT Linux team as the default password hashing scheme, although ALT Linux has since changed the default to yescrypt. crypt_blowfish is part of the glibc package on SUSE Linux.

 Additionally, crypt_blowfish is used in PHP 5.3.0+, in the Suhosin security hardening patch for older versions of PHP, in Crypt::Eksblowfish Perl module, in PostgreSQL's contrib/pgcrypto providing bcrypt support for crypt() and gen_salt() SQL functions, and in CommuniGate Pro messaging server starting with version 4.1 (but you need to explicitly configure CGP to use "UB-crpt" "password encryption" in order to have it produce bcrypt hashes for new passwords).